Bees Quarter - Sita Warrior of Mithila

 Moving agriculture within the city wall would also, provide food security during times of siege; unlikely though it seemed that impoverished Mithila would ever be attacked.

-Most importantly, Mithilans became self-reliant in terms of food, medicines and other essentials.
+Most importantly, Mithilans became self-reliant in terms of food, medicines, and other essentials.
 This reduced their dependence on the Sankashya river port.

-Read Ramchandra series and Shiva trilogy by Amish using the links below.
+Check all the books by Amish using the links below.

 (Disclosure - Below mentioned links are affiliated links.
 It means that if you decide to buy using one of these links, I get a small commission.
 Rest assured, I only recommend products that I believe in and have personally tried.)